 The neighbouring hamlet of Sutterby, on the hillside a mile or so to the north of Langton and visible from the centre of the village was part of the Langton estate until the early 20th century.
 The parish is still known as “Langton with Sutterby.”

 There are church services once a month and a popular candlelit carol service (there are no lights in the church) takes place just after Christmas each year.
-The church also hosts two candlelit chamber music concerts in May and September (see Activities for more information).
+The church also hosts two candlelit chamber music concerts in May and September (see Langton Concerts for more information).

 Despite Langton’s small population there are thriving activities and information about some of these, as well as some history, is shown in this website.